madhugirl/credit-risk-resampling/report-template.md

 weighted avg       0.99      0.99      0.99     19384

 As you can see, the model using the samples data more accurately predicted the values for 1 (high-risk loans).
 Since we are trying to predict whether or not a loan will default, it is important to more accurately predict the vales for 1.
 I would therefore recommend using the model with the sampled data.
-I used the random oversampler in order to minimize the data for 0, since the data for 0 was more than 1 in extreme unbalance.
+I used the random oversampler in order to maximize the data for 1, since the data for 0 was more than 1 in extreme unbalance.

 Model 1 Unsampled:
 0    75036